axiom4/library/docs/README_PART15.md

 ## Logout function

-Let's open our `app.componet.html` and update it as following:
+Let's open our `app.componet.html` and update it as follows:

 ```html
 <mat-toolbar *ngIf="authenticated" color="primary">